lardemua/ros_bridge/README.md

 The node `carla_ros_manual_control` is a ROS-only version of the Carla `manual_control.py`.
 All data is received via ROS topics.

-Note: To be able to use carla_ros_manual_control a camera with role-name 'view' needs to be spawned by `carla_ego_vehicle`.
+Note: To be able to use carla_ros_manual_control a camera with role-name 'view' needs to be spawned by `carla_ros_vehicle`.

 ### Manual steering